 DIMMER SWITCHES (find here) ARE THE UNSUNG HEROES OF THE DESIGN WORLD!
 Don’t live without them!

 Here are a few low-cost chandeliers I love as well:

-6. Low Cost Design Reminders: Kiss the Walls With a New Hue
+6. Low Cost Design Reminders: Grace the Walls With a New Hue

 What gives us more bang for the buck than a fresh coat of paint on the walls?
 You’ll be hard pressed to find anything that can change the mood, enliven the decor, and breathe new life into an interior like paint certainly can!